Scaling FBN From Friction to a Unified, Self-Serve Platform

 The Results

-Quantifiable results were apparent within days of launch: a 6X increase in user memberships, an increase in self sign-ups by 85%, an increase of product page visits by 43%, and an increase in 8-week member retention to 25%.
+Over my four year tenure we saw a 6X increase in user memberships, an increase in self sign-ups by 85%, an increase of product page visits by 43%, and an increase in 8-week member retention to 25%.
 The platform generated millions of dollars in revenue, converted 50% of initial signups into successful memberships over a year, and created a 30% year-over-year increase in signups.
-Moreover, our new modular platform enabled marketing teams to create new pages in minutes—a stark contrast to the previous dependency on engineering that delayed content updates for days.
+Moreover, our new modular platform enabled marketing teams to create new pages in minutes, a stark contrast to the previous dependency on engineering that delayed content updates for days.

 Simplifying Login and Creating Transactions